Texas Military Forces: History

 During the American Civil War, Texas Military Forces served under the command of Union and Confederate militaries.
 When the first units reached Virginia, Jefferson Davis greeted them by declaring: "Texans!
 The troops of other states have their reputations to gain, but the sons of the defenders of the Alamo have theirs to maintain."
-The Texas Brigade achieved distinction as Confederate shock troops, while the Davis Guards maintained Texas as the only Confederate State unconquered by the Union with their victory at Second Battle of Sabine Pass.
+The Texas Brigade achieved distinction as Confederate shock troops, while the Davis Guards maintained Texas as the only Confederate State, along with Florida, unconquered by the Union with their victory at Second Battle of Sabine Pass.
 It is referred to as the "Thermopylae of the Confederacy" and the most one-sided Confederate victory of the war.
-Texas Military Forces also achieved distinction fighting and winning the last engagement of the war at the Battle of Palemito Ranch.
+Texas Military Forces also fought at the Battle of Palemito Ranch.

 Texas Military Forces have not waged a domestic combat operation since the 19th century.
 Throughout the 20th and 21st centuries, they have been primarily engaged in military operations other than war, including manmade and natural disaster operations, search and rescue operations, counterdrug operations, and border security operations.
-Most notably, the Mexican Drug War, Texas City Disaster, Hurricane Harvey, Hurricane Katrina, Hurricane Rita, Bastrop County Complex Fire, Operation Jump Start, Operation Phalanx, and Operation Faithful Patriot.
+Most notably, the Mexican drug war, Texas City Disaster, Hurricane Harvey, Hurricane Katrina, Hurricane Rita, Bastrop County Complex Fire, Operation Jump Start, Operation Phalanx, Operation Faithful Patriot, COVID-19 pandemic, George Floyd protests, and Operation Lone Star.

 Under command of the United States Department of Defense, Texas Military Forces have served in the Mexican War, Spanish War, Philippine War, Mexican Expedition, World War I, World War II, Cold War (Korea and Vietnam campaigns), and War on Terror.
 Since the September 11 attacks, Texas Military units have been deployed for the war on terror more than any other state.